-For example, Polyurethane adhesives enable the use of end-of-use vehicle tyres in children's playgrounds, sports tracks or surfaces for sports stadiums after they are collected and shredded.
+For example, polyurethane adhesives enable the reuse of vehicle tyres in playgrounds, sports tracks or surfaces for sports stadiums after they are collected and shredded.
 Polyurethane coatings can protect substrates against corrosion and weather influence, by that significantly increasing their durability and saving resources.